varda/varda/doc/install.rst

 Creating initial configuration
 ------------------------------

-Varda server looks for its configuration in the file specified by the ``VARDA_SETTINGS`` environment variable.
+Varda looks for its configuration in the file specified by the ``VARDA_SETTINGS`` environment variable.
 First create the file with your configuration settings, for example::

-    $ export VARDA_SETTINGS=~/varda-server/settings.py
+    $ export VARDA_SETTINGS=~/varda/settings.py
     $ cat > $VARDA_SETTINGS
     FILES_DIR = '/tmp/varda'
     SQLALCHEMY_DATABASE_URI = 'postgresql://user:password@localhost/varda'